 Conclusions

-The main aim of this study aimed was to find evidence of atavism in the gene expression levels of tumours.
+The main aim of this study was to find evidence of atavism in the gene expression levels of tumours.
 We hypothesised that if cancer cells were reactivating an ancient toolkit for survival, then increased levels of expression should be evidenced in primitive genes and gene functions.

 Human genes were dated in order to obtain a global picture of the ancientness of the human genome, and our results were widely consistent with known evolutionary events in the history of the human species.